SaaraLeppis/Bookstore_JestTesting/getAllBookAuthorsTestCases.md

 returns []

 ### Test 3.
-Author on list only once, with custom data
+Author on list only once

+Using custom data

 #### testdata